Nitish-d-Great/SolTax/README.md

 ## 🎯 Problem Statement

 Traditional payroll systems expose sensitive financial information:
+- Tax compliance is a big issue in countries currently facing early crypto adoption.
+- People receive salaries but do not pay taxes or miss out on paying taxes timely.
 - **Employees** can see each other's salaries on public blockchains
 - **Competitors** can analyze company compensation strategies
 - **Bad actors** can target high earners
 - Yet **tax authorities** still need verified payment records

 **ZK Payroll solves this** by hiding transaction amounts using zero-knowledge proofs while maintaining cryptographic proof of tax compliance.
+Salaries are received and taxes are paid at the same time - x% of amount goes to tax authority and remaining goes to the employee and thus, tax compliance is fully satisfied - with no theft of tax.

 ---